HMarcusWH/Reconstructing-Scalar-Tensor-Theories/README.md

 ## Abstract

-Recent cosmological observations, including data from DESI DR2, the Pantheon+ supernova compilation, Cosmic Microwave Background (CMB) measurements, and growth-rate (RSD) data, highlight significant tensions within the $\Lambda$CDM paradigm.
+Recent cosmological observations, including data from DESI DR2, the Pantheon+ supernova compilation, Cosmic Microwave Background (CMB) measurements, and growth-rate (RSD) data, highlight significant tensions within the ΛCDM paradigm.
 We demonstrate a key difference in how these data impact the Hubble tension based on the assumed gravitational framework.
 When analyzed within General Relativity (GR), the DESI-preferred expansion history favors a lower Hubble constant, $H_0$, thereby \textit{worsening} the tension with local measurements.
 In striking contrast, when we allow for additional gravitational degrees of freedom within a Modified Gravity (MG) framework, the tension is significantly alleviated, shifting the inferred $H_0$ to $70.6 \pm 1.7 \mathrm{ km s}^{-1} \mathrm{Mpc}^{-1}$.